mitvis/website/_blogs/monkeys.md

 <p>To faciliate verification research in the large sample setting, we are excited to release <strong>Monkey Business: a dataset of sample collections for a variety of tasks and models</strong>.</p>

-<p>Specifically, Monkey Business contains 10,000 samples per problem for subsets of the following datasets:</p>
+<p>Specifically, Monkey Business contains 10,000 correct and incorrect samples per problem for subsets of the following datasets:</p>
 <ul>
   <li>GSM8K: 127 randomly sampled problems from the test set (we originally had 128 but identified a problem with an incorrect ground-truth answer which we removed).</li>
   <li>MATH: 128 randomly sampled problems from the test set.</li>